 Ph.D., experiential education; LMFT; Director, outdoor behavioral healthcare research center; Author, Effective Leadership in Adventure Programming and Adventure Therapy: Theory, Research, and Practice; Association of Experiential Education (AEE) Outstanding Experiential Teacher of the Year Award & Distinguished Researcher Award recipient; UNH School of Health and Human Services's Distinguished Career Research Award and Excellence in International Engagement Award recipient.

 “This program will change students' lives and their way of learning.”

-Ph.D. social work; M.S.W. social work; associate professor, Department of Social Work at the University of New Hampshire; co-coordinator, UNH's dual masters degree in social work and kinesiology: Outdoor Education which prepares graduate students for careers in adventure and wilderness therapy.
+Ph.D. social work; M.S.W. social work; associate professor, Department of Social Work, University of New Hampshire; co-coordinator, UNH's dual masters degree in social work and kinesiology: Outdoor Education which prepares graduate students for careers in adventure and wilderness therapy.

 Associate Director, Outdoor Behavioral Healthcare (OBH) Center for Research where she is responsible for the promotion of research, accreditation and risk management in OBH and adventure therapy programs.
 Dr. Tucker's research focuses primarily on the process and outcomes of OBH (also referred to as wilderness therapy) and community based applications of adventure therapy.

 During his 30 years in the United States Coast Guard, Captain Sinnett served as the captain of the bark Eagle for 3 years.
 He has been the deputy commander of the Coast Guard Personnel Service Center where he oversaw all personnel services for the Coast Guard's 50,000 person workforce with a $4 billion annual payroll.
 He was awarded the Legion of Merit, gold star in lieu of third award, and a certificate of appreciation from the president.
 B.S. marine engineering, M.B.A.
 Florida University, M.A. national security and strategic studies.